How to Fix ERR_CONNECTION_RESET Error?

 ipconfig /flushdns

-When LAN proxy settings are misconfigured, they may interfere with your computer from reaching certain websites as the traffic could be improperly routed through a non-existent or problematic proxy server.
+When LAN proxy settings are misconfigured, they may interfere with your computer’s ability to reach certain websites as the traffic could be improperly routed through a non-existent or problematic proxy server.
 By reverting to default, or no proxy settings, your internet connection makes a direct attempt to communicate with the desired site, clearing the pathway and possibly eliminating the error in the process.

 1. Press and hold the Windows key, then press the R key to open the Run dialog.